 Asa Keisar (born September 1, 1973) is an Israeli religious scholar, known for his views on veganism as both a Torah imperative to avoid cruelty to animals, as well as it being the Torah’s ideal for mankind.
-He has served in the IDF, and became a vegan after learning about the widespread animal abuse that is today part of modern industrial agriculture.
+He served as a Kashrut supervisor in the Israel Defense Forces – IDF, and became a vegan after learning about the widespread animal abuse that is today part of modern industrial agriculture.

 He is the author of Velifnei Iver HaShalem, in which he states that eating meat and animal byproducts is no longer permitted according to Jewish sources, because of the cruelty inflicted on animals by the modern mass production of meat, dairy and eggs.
 The book is distributed to tens of thousands of yeshiva students throughout Israel annually.